-CreativeMornings is a global, monthly, free breakfast and lecture series, consisted of local ‘chapters’ around the world run entirely by passionate volunteers; I volunteer in the Ottawa chapter with the team led by our Host, Maxine.
+CreativeMornings is a global, monthly, free breakfast and lecture series, consisted of local ‘chapters’ around the world run entirely by passionate volunteers; I volunteered in the Ottawa chapter with the team led by our Host, Maxine.
 I joined the core team in 2016, starting out with day-off set-up, take-down, and warming up our attendees at the events.
 Eventually I started to give more input into planning each event, and make an effort to improve our event experiences.

 Crafting the event experience